nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Oct 01 2021)
+### Joke of the day (Sat Oct 02 2021)
 <!-- joke -->
->Chuck Norris can start a fire by rubbing two ice cubes together.
+>The original title for Alien vs. Predator was Alien and Predator vs Chuck Norris.
+The film was cancelled shortly after going into preproduction.
+No one would pay nine dollars to see a movie fourteen seconds long.
 <!-- /joke -->

-*Last update: Fri, 01 Oct 2021 00:29:38 GMT*
+*Last update: Sat, 02 Oct 2021 00:25:33 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)